What is Variability?

 Variability is a term used to describe how much data points in any statistical distribution differ from each other and from their mean value.
 The statistical tools used to measure variability are range, standard deviation, and variance.

-It is a useful metric in the field of finance when applied to measure the variability of investment returns.
+It is a useful metric in finance when applied to measure the variability of investment returns.
 Generally, risk-averse investors prefer investments that project low variability in returns.

 - Variability measures how much data points in any statistical distribution differ from each other, as well as from their mean value.

-- It is a useful metric in the field of finance when applied to measure the variability of investment returns.
+- It is a useful metric in finance when applied to measure the variability of investment returns.

 - High variability in the returns is associated with a high degree of risk, whereas low variability is associated with a relatively low degree of risk.